8-hour stopover in Lisbon, Portugal

 With close to five hours we went for our “Plan A”: see a couple of neighborhoods, have both lunch and coffee breaks- equipped with Steve Rick’s Lisbon book and a plan to follow, we knew we could hit all goals and have fun doing it!
 If you have less than 4 hours, go for “Plan B” – stick to Alfama and/or Baixa (these are neighboring areas so you could even cross from one to the other to experience different “flavors” of the city even on a very short break).

 11am: Belem Tower (Torre de Belem)

 Our taxi dropped us at the Belem Tower (built in 1520), five miles west of downtown Lisbon.
 This iconic Lisbon landmark was the sending off point for the mariners during the Age of Discovery.
-We took the pictures, but climbing the stairs to get inside the tower was not on our plan today (prepare for a line).
-Instead, we took a 20-minute stroll along the river towards the Monastery of Jeronimos.
+We took the pictures, but climbing the stairs to get inside the tower was not on our plan today (prepare for a long line).
+Instead, we took a beatiful 20-minute stroll along the river towards the Monastery of Jeronimos.

 You will have to detour around the lovely marina:

 The monument commemorating Discoveries will be on your right before you will get ready to cross the street to the Monastery.
 But next on our agenda was coffee at the Pastelia de Belem – the birthplace of the custard tard.

 The place is crowded but once you find your way inside and to the end of the line to be seated- the line moves within minutes.
 The menu includes coffee and tea and various pastries fresh from the oven.
 We were here of course for the original Pasteles de Belem and they did not disappoint.